-Understanding the NJ Lemon Law
+Lemon Law / NJ Lemon Law

-The vehicle must be purchased, leased, or registered in the state to file a claim.
+In order to qualify for the New Jersey Lemon Law, the vehicle must be purchased, leased, or registered in the state to file a claim.
 The state covers cars that do not meet the above criteria under the Federal Magnuson Moss Warranty Act or the New Jersey Used Car Lemon Law.

 If you've answered yes to the above statements, you may qualify for FREE legal help under state lemon laws or Federal Warranty Law.